Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Introduction

 In most biological and biomechanical applications, the inertial effects (the accelerations of both fluid and solid) are negligible, so that one can focus on an elastic {\it quasi-static} deformation of the fluid-saturated porous medium \cite{chapelle, khaled, causin14, detournay, guidoboni, bgsw, saccobook}.
 In this scenario, the coupling is of elliptic-parabolic type, where the small deformations of the solid matrix are described by the Navier equations of linear elasticity, and the diffusive fluid flow is described by Duhamel's equation:

-where $\mathcal E$ is the ``elasticity" operator (described in Section \ref{operators}), while $A = - \nabla \cdot k \nabla$ is a diffusion type operator.
-Moreover, due to the fact that biological tissues have a mass density close to that of water, one can work under the assumption of incompressible solid and fluid constituents\footnote{the solid and the fluid phases cannot undergo volume changes at the microscale}.
-Mathematically, this assumption translates into the following parameter simplification: $c_0 = 0$ and $\alpha =1$ \cite{detournay}.
-In this case, the pressure equation in \eqref{Biot_abstract} can degenerate if $\nabla \cdot \mathbf u \equiv0$.
+where $\mathcal E$ is an appropriate ``elasticity" operator (described precisely in Section \ref{operators}), while $A = - \nabla \cdot [k \nabla]$ is { the} diffusion operator.
+Moreover, due to the fact that biological tissues have a mass density close to that of water, one can work under the assumption of incompressible solid and fluid constituents.\footnote{The solid and the fluid phases cannot undergo volume changes at the microscale.} Mathematically, this assumption translates into the following parameter simplifications: $c_0 = 0$ and $\alpha =1$ \cite{detournay}.
+In this case, the pressure equation in \eqref{Biot_abstract} can degenerate { where} $\nabla \cdot \mathbf u \equiv0$.
 The coupled system \eqref{Biot_abstract} can be reduced to an implicit evolution equation by solving the elliptic equation for displacement $\bu$ in terms of pressure $p$.
 There has been great interest in {\it implicit evolution equations} \cite{showmono,showold,indiana,show1} (and references therein).
-In fact, general theories have been developed for implicit systems of monotone type where the operator $A$ and the pressure-to-dilation operator $B$ may in fact be nonlinear operators \cite{dbshow,show2}.
+In fact, general theories have been developed for implicit systems of monotone type where the operator $A$ and the pressure-to-dilation operator $B$ may in fact be nonlinear \cite{dbshow,show2}.
 As noted above, when $B$ has a non-trivial kernel, this abstract system \eqref{abstractimplicit} is referred to as {\em degenerate} \cite{show1}.
-In the case of compressible constituents $c_0>0$, the operator $B$ becomes coercive \cite{auriault} and invertible on $L^2$, which of course permits simplification upon inversion.
+In the case of compressible constituents $c_0>0$, the operator $c_0I + B$ becomes coercive \cite{auriault} and invertible on $L^2$, which permits simplification upon inversion.
 This case is referred to in \cite{showold,showmono,ellie} as a ``regular" implicit equation.
-Thus the case of fluid-solid mixtures with compressible constituents ($c_0 >0$) is fundamentally different than the scenario focused on incompressible fluid and solid constituents (see \cite{BW21} for more detailed discussion).
+Thus the case of fluid-solid mixtures with compressible constituents ($c_0 >0$) is fundamentally different { from} the scenario with incompressible fluid and solid constituents (see \cite{BW21} for more detailed discussion).